 Covered rehabilitative and habilitative care expenses are subject to an annual limit for inpatient services delivered in a hospital or other inpatient facility that specializes in such care.
-Additional days may be available for rehabilitation after acute head or spinal cord injury, subject to medical necessity and prior authorization.
 Limits apply separately to rehabilitative and habilitative care.
 Medically necessary services for mental health and chemical dependency are not subject to these limits.